thestormforge/perftest-example-github-actions/README.md

-# Performance Test Example GitHub Actions
+# StormForge Performance Testing Example GitHub Actions

 This repository is intended a living example how to use StormForger with GitHub Actions.
 A guide is a available at [https://docs.stormforge.io/perftest/guides/github-actions/](https://docs.stormforge.io/perftest/guides/github-actions/).